hypirion/lein-shell/README.md

 # lein-shell

-A Leiningen plugin for calling shell commands.
+A Leiningen plugin for calling shell commands. lein-shell is an active, stable project.

 ## Installation